The National Weather Service has announced hazardous weather outlook for the North Bay.

 Please be advised to keep out of creeks and waterways during the storm.

+Residents are advised of possible downed trees and power lines.
+Power outages are likely in the Bay Area.
 Power can go out at any time - are you prepared?
 If your power goes out, check the PG&E Outage Map for updates.

 If you see a downed power line call 911 immediately.
 For more safety information about downed power lines click here.